mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ---

-## 4. 📌 Partial Correlation Analysis (R)
+## 4. 📈 Partial Correlation (R)

 Computes partial correlations:
 - Select variables (e.g., `v1`, `v2`, `v3`, `v4`)
 - Use `pcor()` from **ppcor**

-Reveals direct variable relationships controlling for other variables.
+This section computes the partial correlation coefficients between variables, controlling for the influence of the other variables in the set.

 ---

 ## 5. 🧬 Selection Analysis (R)

-Tests for evidence of selection on trait-associated SNPs.

-Pipeline:
+This analysis evaluates whether genetic differences in the trait between the two ancestries exceed neutral expectations, indicating potential natural selection.
-- Combine target & background SNPs
+- Load target and background SNP sets.
-- Bin SNPs by allele frequency + LD (20×20)
+- Bin SNPs by trait-increasing allele frequency and LD score (20×20 bins).
-- Sample matched background SNPs
+- For each target SNP, sample matched background SNPs from the same bin.
-- Run **10,000 permutations**
+- Perform 10,000 permutations to generate a null distribution.
-- Compute **Fst** & allele frequency differences
+- Compute Fst and allele-frequency differences for target and matched SNPs.
-- Compare observed vs. null distributions
+- Compare observed values to the null.

-📌 Outputs Z-scores + p-values for selection signals.

 ---

 ## 6. 📊 Prediction of Ancestry Effects (R)

-Combines:
-- Within-family (direct)
-- Between-family (indirect)

-Steps:
-- Fit random-intercept model
+This script calculates the expected marginal beta for a phenotype using within-family and between-family effects.

+- Load family data
-- Extract family/residual variance
+- Estimate variance components from a random intercept model
+- Estimated effects from family-based analysis
+- Compute expected marginal beta at population scale
-- Compute shrinkage factor **c**
+- Compute standard error of predicted Beta
-- Predict population-level ancestry effect + SE

 ---

-## 7. 📈 Statistical Power Calculation (R)
+## 7. 🧪 Statistical Power Calculation (R)

-Computes power for detecting ancestry effects using sibling pairs.
+Computes statistical power for detecting a within-family ancestry effect

 Inputs:
-- Sibling sample size
+- Number of sibling pairs
-- Phenotypic correlation
+- Sibling phenotypic correlation
-- Within-family ancestry variance
+- Within-family variance of ancestry proportion
-- Effect size (beta)
+- Between-ancestry effect
-- Alpha
+- Type-I error rate

-Power is computed via noncentral chi-square statistics.

 ---

-# 🧩 Summary

-This repository provides a full genetics workflow including:
-- 🧪 Phenotype processing
-- 📊 Independent and family-based association models
-- 🧬 IBD estimation
-- 📉 REML variance analysis
-- 🚩 Selection testing
-- 📈 Ancestry-effect prediction
-- 🔧 Power evaluation

-Together, these tools help characterize ancestry effects in complex traits using robust statistical genetics methods.

----
 # 🛠 Software

-- **R **
+- **R**
 - **Shell tools**: [`snipar`](https://github.com/AlexTISYoung/snipar), [`GCTA`](https://cnsgenomics.com/software/gcta/)

 ---
 # 📜 Citation

-If you use this pipeline, please cite the corresponding manuscript (add once available).
+If you use this pipeline, please cite our manuscript.

 ---
 # ✉️ Contact
 siqi.wang@ndph.ox.ac.uk